-Mr. and Mrs. Smith decide they want to invest for their family's future but they don't know much about finance or the stock market.
+Mr. and Mrs. Smith decide they want to invest in their family's future but they don't know much about finance or the stock market.
 Following the advice of some of history's great investors, they look at what they understand.
-They began to poke around their business and research the companies that provided them with the products they resold to their own customers.
+They began to poke around their business and research the companies that provided them with the products they resold to their customers.

 The Smiths realize that, in the ice cream industry, most of the candy toppings are produced either directly or indirectly by two firms: Mars Candy and Hershey Foods.
 Snickers, Reese's Peanut Butter Cups, M&M's, Butterfingers, Baby Ruth, and a whole host of related toppings provide the perfect flavor for their customers.
 These products also sell well in local supermarkets, movie theaters, and gas stations.
 Mr. Smith figures that if someone loves Snickers bars, he or she isn't going to suddenly stop eating them because they are an affordable luxury.